azurecitadel/azurecitadel.github.io/_pages/vdc/vdcIndex.md

   * This is required in advance, or the ARM templated automated lab deployment during the workshop will not succeed
   * See steps in the section below to manually Deploy the Cisco CSR1000V Virtual Appliance, accept the agreement and then clean up

 Note that the Role Based Access Control (RBAC) section of the lab requires write access to Azure AD (i.e. Microsoft.Authorization/*/Write access).
-Yiou may test this by going to https://aad.portal.azure.com and confirming that you can create users and groups.
+You may test this by going to https://aad.portal.azure.com and confirming that you can create users and groups.

 ## Deploy the Cisco CSR1000V Virtual Appliance